Community Radio: Music With That Personal Touch

 Community radio.
+Also called public radio.
 There is actually no precise definition for it, other than its call numbers occupy the lower portion of the FM radio band (88.1 to 91.9, according to the FCC).
-It is overwhelmingly non-profit and therefore non-commercial radio–we can quibble about advertising vs. underwriting some other time–and it encompasses college radio and National Public Radio (NPR) affiliates.
+It is overwhelmingly non-profit and therefore non-commercial radio–we can quibble about advertising vs. underwriting some other time–and it encompasses college radio and over 900 National Public Radio (NPR) affiliates.

 Wikipedia offers a very useful description: Community radio aims to “provide a mechanism for enabling individuals, groups and communities to tell their own stories, to share experiences and, in a media-rich world, to become creators and contributors of media.”
 It summarizes: “Community radio stations are operated, owned and influenced by the communities they serve.”

 Non-commercial radio secures its funding from primarily three sources: 1) Through grants from the federally-funded Corporation for Public Broadcasting (CPB); 2) Revenue from its affiliated college, if applicable, usually in exchange for a convenient educational venue for broadcasting students; and 3) Listener contributions large and small.
 Underwriting, concerts and studio rentals provide small streams of revenue.

 Tampa Bay Gets Its Community Radio Station

-“WMNF has operated in the black for most of its 34+ years,” says Rob Lorei, WMNF’s news director and co-founder.
+“WMNF has operated in the black for most of its 39 years,” says Rob Lorei, WMNF’s news director and co-founder.
 “We prided ourselves in keeping spending down, buying mostly used equipment and getting as many items as possible donated.
 During the period 1978-81, we were each paid about $65 a week.”

 Lorei acknowledges that competition from the internet, satellite and other platforms means that WMNF can no longer be a “one-stop shop for all things alternative.”
-His biggest regret: “We could have been the first in the market to carry Fresh Air, Morning Edition and the network shows with big audience numbers.”
+His biggest regret: “We could have been the first in the market to carry Fresh Air, Morning Edition, Prairie Home Companion and the network shows with big audience numbers.”

 WXPN in Philadelphia

 LaMay shepherded the station’s move to a brand-new space and, along with it, a unique partnership with a performance venue attached to its headquarters and named after its most successful show: World Café Live.
 At WXPN, it’s all about the music.

-Fresh off of a Winter Fund Drive during which XPN gained 2,000 new or renewing members, LaMay discerns this recent success as confirmation that connecting with your audience is the key to maintaining prominence in a crowded musical space.
+With 30,000 members and a budget of around $9 million, LaMay discerns growth as confirmation that connecting with your audience is the key to maintaining prominence in a crowded musical space.
 But LaMay and WXPN aren’t as worried about satellite or internet radio.

 WYSO, Yellow Springs, Ohio

 WYSO began broadcasting in February 1958 as a campus radio station with 10 watts of power.
 By 1973 the station had become an NPR affiliate and offered its listeners All Things Considered, Prairie Home Companion and other dynamic national programs.

 Storm clouds began forming in 1980 when a struggling Antioch College proposed to cut $17,000 from its annual subsidy to the station.
 In 2002, WYSO, citing financial pressures, cut 10 locally-produced shows.
 There were listener protests in Yellow Springs with the theme, “Keep WYSO Local.”
 Then, in June 2008, Antioch College closed.

 RevCool Carter, host of the legendary Friday night show Around the Fringe, remembers the moment well: “It was a blow to everyone at WYSO…to see such a fine institution as Antioch College go under.
 But there was little fear of the station going under.
 WYSO was becoming more and more financially independent…and there was no indication that Antioch had plans to sell [WYSO].”